broeker/spacebook/pages/home.md

 npm run start
 ```

 This command will start a local server and you'll be able to work on your site with hot reloads and some nice Browsersync features.
-If you install your site locally without connecting it to Netlify, you can easily do so later by moving your code into its own Github repository, and then creating a new Netlify site connect to that repository. 💥
+If you install your site locally without connecting it to Netlify, you can easily do so later by moving your code into its own Github repository, and then creating a new Netlify site connected to that repository. 💥